-Luta’s march toward becoming a municipality could never be ignored, for this is where the seeds and the sentiments of becoming one were sown.
+Luta’s march toward becoming a municipality could never be ignored.
+For this is where the seeds and the sentiments of becoming one were sown.
 This is where the Samahang Mag-aararo, the acknowledged pioneers of this movement was organized.
 They were Mariano R. Lat, Gregorio Leviste, Miguel L. Aranda, Simeon Esleigue, Constancio Manalo, Pedro Lat-Torres, Nicasio Gutierrez, Gregorio Villapando, Estanislaw Lat, Pelagio Wagan, Sebastian Trinidad and Julian Lantin.
 Through its dynamic organizers and members, the first steps to make the locality a municipality were made.
 It was in Luta where the seat of the Municipal Government was situated.